Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

 On March 2, 1978, the television special The Sentry Collection Presents Ben Vereen: His Roots premiered.
 Actor Ben Vereen showcases key elements of his life through dance and music.
 Gossett was among the guest stars.
-At the Emmy Awards, Gossett was nominated for "Outstanding continuing or single performance by a supporting actor in variety or music".
+At the Emmy Awards, Gossett was nominated for Outstanding Continuing or Single Performance by a Supporting Actor in Variety or Music.

 On April 10, the two part television film To Kill a Cop premiered.
 The film is about a cop who goes after a revolutionary, played by Gossett, who is murdering policemen.
-On his role, he said "I see the character I'm portraying as a combination of those militant black leaders of 10 or 12 years ago: Eldridge Cleaver, Huey Newton, Stokely Carmichael, Bobby Seale.
+On his role, he said, "I see the character I'm portraying as a combination of those militant Black leaders of 10 or 12 years ago: Eldridge Cleaver, Huey Newton, Stokely Carmichael, Bobby Seale.
 He was a guy who was in a shootout in Detroit.
 He lost his family and close friends.
 He escaped to Algeria where he was given asylum for 10 years.
 When he was asked to leave, he returned to the United States with one aim in mind: revenge."
 Donna Rabel in her Morning News review liked the film and said "Lou Gossett, Jr., is properly menacing as the intellectual revolutionary."

 On September 11, the two part miniseries The Critical Hit premiered.
 It is drama set in a hospital, in a supporting role Gossett plays a black militant who provides evidence of health care fraud to the first secretary of national health.

 On January 28, 1979, the mini-series Backstairs at the White House premiered.
 It is about White House servants who work during several presidencies.
 Gossett plays a servant who is 37 years of age when the series starts and 88 when it ends.
 He said I took the role because of the chance to age.
 No one will know who I am in the beginning.
 They'll have to put a sign on me with my name on it.
 The role appealed to me.
 I'll do anything I can to keep from being typecast.
 Even a small part if it offers something different.
 I had my choice of playing Mays, the doorman, or Mercer.
 Mays has a death scene, but Mercer gets to age".
-At the Emmy Awards, Gossett was nominated for "Outstanding lead actor in a limited series or a special".
+At the Emmy Awards, Gossett was nominated for Outstanding Lead Actor in a Limited Series or a Special.

-On September 4, the series The Lazarus Syndrome started, where Gossett plays a hospital chief of staff.
-The initial episode gathered one of the biggest Nielsen audience of that week, however the ratings dwindled and the show was pulled by October.
+On September 4, 1979, the series The Lazarus Syndrome started, where Gossett plays a hospital chief of staff.
+The initial episode gathered one of the biggest Nielsen audiences of that week, but the ratings dwindled and the show was pulled by October.

-On April 23, the television film Lawman Without a Gun premiered.
+On April 23, 1980, the television film Lawman Without a Gun premiered.
 Gossett plays about a civil rights activist who becomes the Sheriff of a Southern town, it is inspired by the true story of Thomas Gilmore.